Jean Baptiste Charbonneau

-Jean Baptiste Charbonneau (February 11, 1805 – May 16, 1866) was a Native American-French Canadian explorer, guide, fur trapper, trader, military scout during the Mexican–American War, alcalde (mayor) of Mission San Luis Rey de Francia and a gold digger and hotel operator in Northern California.
-His mother was Sacagawea, a Shoshone Native who worked as a guide and interpreter for the Lewis and Clark Expedition.
-Charbonneau spoke French and English and learned German and Spanish during his six years in Europe from 1823 to 1829.
-He spoke Shoshone and other western Native American languages, which he picked up during his years of trapping and guiding.
+Jean Baptiste Charbonneau (February 11, 1805 – May 16, 1866), sometimes known in childhood as Pompey or Little Pomp, was an American explorer, guide, fur trapper, trader, military scout during the Mexican–American War, alcalde (mayor) of Mission San Luis Rey de Francia and a gold digger and hotel operator in Northern California.
+His mother was Sacagawea, a Lemhi Shoshone who worked as a guide and interpreter for the Lewis and Clark Expedition.
 Jean Baptiste's father was also a member of the Lewis and Clark expedition, a French Canadian explorer and trader named Toussaint Charbonneau.

 Jean Baptiste was born at Fort Mandan in North Dakota.
-In his early childhood, he accompanied his parents as they traveled across the country.
+In his early childhood, he accompanied his parents as they traveled across the country with the Lewis and Clark expedition, the first group to cross the U.S. to the Pacific coast.
 The expedition co-leader William Clark nicknamed the boy Pompey ("Pomp" or "Little Pomp").
 After the death of his mother, he lived with Clark in St. Louis, Missouri, where he attended St. Louis Academy.
 Clark paid for his education.

 Sacagawea and Toussaint Charbonneau also had a second child, a daughter named Lizette Charbonneau; however, because she receives only occasional mention in Clark's papers, her life remains unclear beyond her third birthday.

 Jean Baptiste and Sacagawea appear on the United States Sacagawea dollar coin.
 He is the second child depicted on United States currency.
 Pompeys Pillar on the Yellowstone River in Montana and the community of Charbonneau, Oregon are named for him.

 Childhood

 Lewis and Clark Expedition

 Jean Baptiste Charbonneau was born to Sacagawea, a Shoshone, and her husband, the French Canadian trapper Toussaint Charbonneau, in early 1805 at Fort Mandan in North Dakota.
 This was during the Lewis and Clark Expedition, which wintered there in 1804–05.
-The senior Charbonneau had been hired by the expedition as an interpreter and, learning that his pregnant wife was Shoshone, the captains Lewis and Clark agreed to bring her along.
+The senior Charbonneau had been hired by the expedition as an interpreter and, learning that his pregnant wife was Shoshone, the captains, Meriwether Lewis and William Clark, agreed to bring her along.
 They knew they would need to negotiate with the Shoshone for horses at the headwaters of the Missouri River.
 Meriwether Lewis noted the boy's birth in his journal:

 The infant traveled from North Dakota to the Pacific Ocean and back, carried along in the expedition's boats or upon his mother's back.
 His presence is often credited by historians with assuring native tribes of the expedition's peaceful intentions, as they believed that no war party would travel with a woman and child.